-We know the success rates and profitability of chart patterns because Tom Bulkowski, the author of The Encyclopedia of Chart Patterns, has spent decades researching charting.
+We know chart patterns’ success rates and profitability because Tom Bulkowski, the author of The Encyclopedia of Chart Patterns, has spent decades researching charting.
 I thank Tom for his permission to use a few of his valuable insights.

 A falling wedge is a technical analysis pattern with a predictive accuracy of 74%.
 The pattern can break out up or down but is primarily considered bullish, rising 68% of the time.
 The falling wedge is formed when an asset price rises, but instead of continuing its upward trajectory, it contracts as the trading range tightens.
 This contraction is reflected in the slope of two falling and converging trend lines plotted above and below the price action.